Swing trading is a way of taking advantage of market retracements to get better entries and more profitable trades.

 Swing trading is pretty straight forward.
 It is a way to using the normal market retracements to get enter trades.

 The way I particularly like to use swing trading is to combine it with the overall market trend The image to the left is a good example of how I want to use swing trading.
 I have highlighted the potential entry points using green arrows.
-In this example the long-term direction of the market is upwards.
-Therefore I am only going to trade in this direction.
+In this

 Done well, swing trading enables us to maximize our potential gain while minimizing our potential risk.
 We can enter trades that have favorable reward/risk ratios and increase our chances of remaining profitable over the long-term.